fermarsan/aixt/docs/api/arduino/ch55x/quickref.md

-# Quick reference for the Arduino Nano board
+# Quick reference for the CH551 / CH552 boards

-The original pin names can be shown in the [Arduino Nano Pinout](https://docs.arduino.cc/resources/pinouts/A000005-full-pinout.pdf).
+The original pin names can be found in the CH551/CH552 Datasheet.

+---

 ## Delay and Timing

 Use the `time` module:

 ```v
 import time

 time.sleep(2)            // sleep for 2 seconds